-Originally an extra-curricular activity, since 2005 Impressions has been a co-curricular publication in support of the Journalism and Writing Degree Programs through the Literary Publications Class.
-Faculty members of the Language and Literature Department have served as Advisors to the publication.
-Dr. Peter Grimes currently advises the student staff.
+Originally an extra-curricular activity, since 2005 Impressions has been a co-curricular publication through the Literary Publications class.
+Faculty members of the Arts and Letters Department have served as advisors to the publication.

 In most recent years Impressions has been entered in the North Dakota Professional Communicators College Publication contest.
 Editions published in 1999, 2001, 2003, 2004, and 2008 won first prize; the editions of 2002, and 2009 placed second; the 2005 edition finished 3rd; and Impressions 2007 received an honorable mention.
 For several years the student editors were members of the Eta Epsilon Chapter of Sigma Tau Delta, the International English Honor Society, and the 2002 edition of the magazine placed second in the national competition.
 The North Dakota State Library Association has also honored Impressions as an outstanding state government publication.
 The magazine is archived in Stoxen Library and the State Library in Bismarck.

 The individual authors wholly own all future rights to material published in the magazine, and any reproduction or reprinting, in whole or in part, may be done only with their permission.
 The opinions and representations contained in the magazine do not necessarily reflect the opinions of the editors, university administration, or faculty.

 Whom do we publish?

 Impressions considers submissions by Dickinson State University students, faculty, staff, and alumni, as well as regional high school students.